Reo Hatate

-Reo Hatate (旗手 怜央, Hatate Reo) is a Japanese professional footballer who plays as a central midfielder for club Celtic and the Japan national team.
+Reo Hatate (旗手 怜央, Hatate Reo) is a Japanese professional footballer who plays as a central midfielder for club Burnley and the Japan national team.

 Early life

 Hatate was born in Suzuka, Mie Prefecture and played youth football for FC Yokkaichi before studying at Shizuoka Gakuen High School and later, the Juntendo University.
 While studying at the Juntendo University, it was announced that Hatate would sign for J1 League side Kawasaki Frontale in 2020, when he graduates.
 He joined Frontale in 2018 as a designated special player and was approved to continue as a designated player in 2019.

 University

 Rated as one of the country's most promising university prospects, Hatate was called up to the Japanese University Team to play at the 2017 Summer Universiade, where he scored three goals, helping Japan to win the title for the sixth time.
 He also featured at the 2018 AFC U-23 Championship, however he did not score in this competition.

 Hatate helped Japan to the 2019 Summer Universiade title in July 2019, scoring two goals, including one against Brazil in the final.